jmcnamara/rust_xlsxwriter/examples/Readme.md

 * app_demo.rs - A simple, getting started, example of some of the features of the rust_xlsxwriter library.

+* app_formatting.rs - An example of the various cell formatting options that are available in the rust_xlsxwriter library.
+These are laid out on worksheets that correspond to the sections of the Excel "Format Cells" dialog.

 * app_perf_test.rs - Simple performance test for rust_xlsxwriter.

 * app_right_to_left.rs - Example of using rust_xlsxwriter to create a